 The 101 on bitcoin and cryptocurrency ETFs (exchange-traded funds)

-If you want to speculate on the price of bitcoin and other cryptocurrencies without actually buying any digital coins, cryptocurrency ETFs offer one way to do this.
+If you want to speculate on the price of Bitcoin and other cryptocurrencies without actually buying any digital coins, cryptocurrency ETFs offer one way to do this.
 ETFs allow you to track the price of an underlying asset or index.
+This can be appealing, as investors are able to invest in a regulated stock company while still gaining exposure to assets like Bitcoin.

-However, cryptocurrency ETFs not only come with a certain level of risk attached, they’re also yet to receive the official seal of approval from important global regulators like the US Securities and Exchange Commission (SEC).
+Though some options exist, as of 2021 cryptocurrency ETFs are yet to receive the official seal of approval from important global regulators such as the U.S. Securities and Exchange Commission (SEC).
 Keep reading to find out why.

 Compare cryptocurrency ETFs